 Information rights can include the right to receive periodic financial information and operating reports, as well as a general right to make reasonable requests for additional information.

 Transferability provisions can include those that facilitate a sale or exit by the bidder.
 These provisions may include a right to cause the company to register the shares held by the bidder under applicable securities laws so that they can be re-sold in public markets.
-Transferability provisions may also include the right to compel or 'drag' other significant shareholders (if any) to participate in a sale transaction.
+Transferability provisions may also include the right to compel or "drag" other shareholders to participate in a sale transaction.

-Shareholders can, and shareholders of public corporations typically do, vote by proxy in the US.
+Shareholders can, and shareholders of public corporations typically do, vote by proxy in the USA.